-- I think that I enjoy sex less when I'm under stress, which seems to have negative repercussions.
+I think that I enjoy sex less when I'm under stress, which seems to have negative repercussions.
 Usually I feel tired or more anxious about the stress I was trying to avoid in the first place, and end up functioning worse.
-Is this normal? - A. Although other sexual health issues may grab more headlines, the effect of stress on sex is a very common concern that almost everyone faces at some point.
+Is this normal?

+Although other sexual health issues may grab more headlines, the effect of stress on sex is a very common concern that almost everyone faces at some point.
 As an unavoidable fact of life, stress takes a toll on us both emotionally and physically.
-And while it's far from the only thing stress affects, few things are as uniquely sensitive to our emotional and physical balance as sex.
+Few things are as uniquely sensitive to our emotional and physical balance as sex.